RobTillaart/DS2438/README.md

 #### Current

 See datasheet for details.
-units not clear yet.
+Choice of the resistor determines the working range / accuracy.

 - **void setResistor(float resistor = 0.01)** set the shunt resistor in OHM.
 This allows a sort of tuning/calibration.